 Thermocouples are amongst the most commonly used temperature measuring instrumentation.
 While new thermocouples have well-known properties, with use their behaviour can vary due to a change of chemical composition of the thermo-elements, causing inhomogeneity and drift.
-A comprehensive study of the parameters that cause changes to thermocouples, and the development of measurement techniques and appropriate measurement facilities traceable to the International Temperature Scale of 1990 are needed in order to quantitatively assess inhomogeneity and drift in thermocouples and their effect on temperature measurements.
+A comprehensive study of the parameters that cause changes to thermocouples, and the development of measurement techniques and appropriate measurement facilities are needed in order to quantitatively assess inhomogeneity and drift in thermocouples and their effect on temperature measurements.